The Seven Habits of Stoically Average People

 Let me guess the sort of things you want to achieve, could it be one of the following:

-Actually I am no clairvoyant, these 10 items are from a survey conducted by YouGov in 2018, and the list is very similar to studies on goals set by people in many other years.
+Actually, I am no clairvoyant!
+These 10 items are from a survey conducted by YouGov in 2018.
+The list is also very similar to studies on goals set by people in many other years.

 The question is, if we are setting the same goals every year, is that because we are not achieving them?
 If so, why is that?

-Even if you did not set yourself a strict New Year resolution in one of these areas it is likely that one or more of these goals would be something you would like to do at some point this year or next.
-Just because you did not set yourself an aim at the beginning of January does not mean you cannot do it now.
+Even if you did not set yourself a strict New Year resolution one or more of these goals would likely be something you would like to do anyway.
+Just because you did not set an aim at the beginning of January does not mean you cannot do it now.

 Maybe you have not set a specific objective because you are worried you may not achieve it.
 Failure can be very disheartening.
 If we understand why change is difficult than you can be less hard on yourself.
 Goals need to be realistic among other things (see SMART goals).